 12) DK Metcalf, Seattle Seahawks

-That’s fine; Metcalf is on the verge of elite and an incredible option in Seattle’s offense, even if he is a bit more specialized in his route tree.
+Metcalf is nevertheless on the verge of being elite and happens to be an incredible option in Seattle’s offense, even if he is a bit more specialized in his route tree.
 He still wins jump balls at a high rate and can bail out quarterbacks when in trouble.

 13) Terry McLaurin, Washington Commanders

-Maybe we’d be talking about Terry McLaurin more if he benefited from better QB play.
-Neverthless, McLaurin averaged 82.6 yards per game after Taylor Heinicke took over in 2022.
-McLaurin is a speedster with good route running and great hands; that always has value.
+McLaurin averaged 82.6 yards per game after Taylor Heinicke took over in 2022 and, if Sam Howell works out, could be a 100-yard receiver.
+McLaurin is a speedster with good route running and great hands, and that always has value.

 14) Chris Olave, New Orleans Saints

-It’s always difficult to place rookies on lists like these, and with a slightly weaker class in 2022 than in the previous two years, it feels like a risk putting one in the top fifteen.
+It’s always difficult to place first-year players on lists like these, and with a slightly weaker receiver class in 2022 than in the previous two years, it feels like a risk putting one in the top 15.
 But Chris Olave has earned it despite uneven quarterback play.

 Olave has a great release and gets into gear quickly, presenting the Saints with a great deep option out of the gate.
 He also has great ball tracking and is a good enough route runner to present threats at all three levels of the defense.
-With less than a season under his belt, there are very few holes in his game.
+With just a season under his belt, there are very few holes in his game.
+If he can keep it up, he’ll move up the list.

 15) Chris Godwin, Tampa Bay Buccaneers